 Bergevin played the first 266 games of his long NHL career in Chicago, scoring 12 goals and 41 points.
 On Oct.
 30, 1990, He was traded with Gary Nylund to the New York Islanders for Bob Bassen and Steve Konroyd.
 He had one of the longest careers of the entire draft class.
 In fact, only Yzerman, Claude Lemieux, and John MacLean played more games than Bergevin out of all the players taken in 1983.
 He retired in 2004 after 1,191 NHL games with the Blackhawks, Islanders, Hartford Whalers, Tampa Bay Lightning, Detroit Red Wings, St. Louis Blues, Pittsburgh Penguins, and Vancouver Canucks.
 He finished his playing career with 36 goals, 181 points, and 1,090 penalty minutes.

 Soon after hanging up his skates, Bergevin returned to the Blackhawks as a professional scout.
 He served as an assistant coach after three seasons as a scout.
 In 2009, he was named the director of player personnel.
 He was promoted to assistant general manager in 2011 when Kevin Cheveldayoff became the new general manager of the Winnipeg Jets.
-On May 2, 2012, he left to become the Montreal Canadiens’ new general manager, a position he still holds.
+On May 2, 2012, he left to become the Montreal Canadiens’ new general manager, a position he held until the 2021-22 season.

 4th Round (79th overall), Tarek Howard, Defenseman